Guide: Initial git setup and mycode repo

 You should see two files: id_rsa and id_rsa.pub.
 SSH uses public-key cryptography, which requires a private key and a public key. id_rsa is your private key and should never be shared. id_rsa.pub is your public key and can be shared to validate your identity.

-Follow these instructions from Github to add your SSH key to your GitHub account.
+Follow these instructions from Github to add your SSH key to your GitHub account as an authorization key.

 Step 3: Configure git identity

 Use the commands below to configure your git identity so that your git actions are properly recorded.
 Be sure to replace Pat Hanrahan and pmh@stanford.edu with your own name and address.
-The last command just specifies that you want your repositories to merge on a git pull by default.
+The last command sets a reasonable default behavior when merging new content into your repo.

 $ git config --global user.name "Pat Hanrahan"